anishathalye/knox-hsm/README.md

     - `security.rkt`: the security proof; run this with `racket security.rkt`.
       For development, adding the `#:skip-final-check #t` keyword at the top will enable debugging security proofs in the Racket REPL.
+- `client/`: contains client libraries (only for the three case studies from the paper).

 ## Docker image